cpq/bare-metal-programming-guide/README.md

-Some of the standard C functions that newlib implements, specifically, file input/output (IO) operations, implemented by the newlib is a special fashion: those functions eventually call a set of low-level IO functions called "sycalls".
+Some of the standard C functions that newlib implements, specifically, file input/output (IO) operations, implemented by the newlib is a special fashion: those functions eventually call a set of low-level IO functions called "syscalls".

 For example:
 - `fopen()` eventually calls `_open()`